akka/akka/akka-docs/rst/java/remoting-artery.rst

 * Support for a separate subchannel for large messages to avoid interference with smaller messages
 * Compression of actor paths on the wire to reduce overhead for smaller messages
 * Support for faster serialization/deserialization using ByteBuffers directly
-* Built-in Flight-Recorder to help debugging implementation issues without polluting users logs with implementaiton specific events
+* Built-in Flight-Recorder to help debugging implementation issues without polluting users logs with implementation specific events
 * Providing protocol stability across major Akka versions to support rolling updates of large-scale systems